codingMustache/codingMustache/README.md

 ## Joke of the Day

-A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”
+Leather is great for sneaking around because it's made of hide.

 ## Daily Trivia

-Unix Time is defined as the number of seconds that have elapsed since when?
+What five letter word is the motto of the IBM Computer company?
- 1. Midnight, January 1, 1970
+ 1. Think
- 2. Midnight, July 4, 1976
+ 2. Click
- 3. Midnight on the creator of Unix&#039;s birthday
+ 3. Pixel
- 4. Midnight, July 4, 1980
+ 4. Logic

 <details>
   <summary>Answer</summary>
-  Midnight, January 1, 1970
+  Think
 </details>